mahithsc/BattleShip/README.md

 Alex
 Crew Log: 1/12/21
 We all began consolidating separate classes into coherent projects to be used in the final submission.
+We also worked out a few bugs on the respective programs to ensure a smooth transition.